 At MPH, we pride ourselves on camaraderie and we believe in the power of positivity.
-We see important qualities of leaders in everyone we employ.
+We see important leadership qualities in everyone we employ.
 Counterintuitively, those qualities might shine the most in the tougher moments we experience as a practice.

 We love sharing success stories.
-But the moments when MPH’s excellence in qualities that define exemplary leadership become most visible are the moments that test emotional and intellectual fortitude.
+But the moments when our excellence as a practice becomes the most visible, are the moments that most test our emotional and intellectual fortitude.

 Recently, we poured our hearts into caring for Leo — an incredibly sweet dog who we all loved as soon as we met him.
 Almost everyone in the hospital helped to take care of him over several days.
 Our entire doctor staff — 7 veterinarians — contributed to understanding his illness.

 The process of critical inquiry required to collaborate on diagnosing our most complicated cases demands humility, courage, curiosity, and expertise — and perhaps most important of all, the ability to work as a team.